drewbitt/random-martial-memes/README.md

 ### Future Plans

-Really I want to generate terrible web novel quotes, but the effort to compile that data sounds annoying.
+* Really I want to generate terrible web novel quotes, but the effort to compile that data sounds annoying.
+* Reddit API no longer easily allows getting all posts in a subreddit, so need to download them.

 ## Basic Reason Template